venkatrajkannan/Nmap_Xml_to_xlsx_Converter/README.md

 ```
 python ip_sort.py scan_results.xml
 ```
+**Note:** Change Line No 7 in the script to your actual XML file path.

 - Step 3: Get the Excel report

 The Excel file will be created in the same folder.